Who are the characters who appear in the game?

 What information will be on each card?

 Each character will have their own card.
-One side of the card will be printed like a book, and will be a book category — Children’s Fiction, or Legends, or Historical Leaders.
-The other side of the card will show:
+One side of the card will be printed like a book, and will be a book category, such as Children’s Fiction, or Legends, or Historical Leaders.

 - an illustration of the character

 - the name of the character

 - either the publication date and name of the book, or the dates the character lived and where in the in world